jwongzblog/myblog/golang/利用go.reflect将log还原成struct.md

 	ptrToThis  typeOff  // type for pointer to this type, may be zero }
 ```
-¿´Õâ¾ärtype must be kept in sync with ../runtime/type.go:/^type._type
+çœ‹è¿™å¥rtype must be kept in sync with ../runtime/type.go:/^type._type
 ```
 runtime/type.go